Hydroelectricity in China: History

-Environmental impact
+Environmental and human impact

 Hydropower is considered a renewable and clean energy source.
-However large dams, such as the Three Gorges Dam or the Xiluodu Dam have had environmental impacts on the areas surrounding dam reservoirs.
-Typical problems have been erosion, flooding of farmland and destruction of fish breeding habitats.
+However large dams, such as the Three Gorges Dam or the Xiluodu Dam have had human and environmental impacts on the areas surrounding dam reservoirs, including erosion, flooding of farmland and destruction of fish breeding habitats.
+Then Prime Minister Wen Jiabao noted in a report to the National People's Congress in 2007 that dam building in China had displaced 23 million people over the years.

-Flooding of large areas for reservoirs also forced about 15 million people to be relocated since 1949.